Preparing for Sixth Form at Bede's

 Choosing an elective

-if you would like to take one of these qualifications, you need to let us know before the start of the year.
-Please look out for an email from us with a Google Form to submit your request - the sooner you can get started the better!
+If you would like to take one of these qualifications, you must let us know before the start of the year.
+Please look out for an email from us with a Google Form to submit your request – the sooner you can get started, the better!

 Timeline throughout the year